White Supremacist Ideas Have Historical Roots In U.S. Christianity

 "If you want to get in a fight with the one that started separation of the races, then you come face to face with your God," he declared.
 "The difference in color, the difference in our body, our minds, our life, our mission upon the face of this earth, is God given."

-How respected people of God could openly promote racist views was a question that would trouble many southerners in the years that followed.
-Among them was a young woman growing up in east Texas in the 1970s, Carolyn Renée Dupont.
-The girl's grandmother took her regularly to church, made her listen to sermons on the radio, and gave her a quarter for every Bible verse she memorized.
+How respected people of God could openly promote racist views was a question that would trouble many Southerners in the years that followed.
+Among them was a young woman growing up in East Texas in the 1970s, Carolyn Renée Dupont.
+The girl's grandmother took her regularly to church, made her listen to sermons on the radio and gave her a quarter for every Bible verse she memorized.
 But the grandmother believed just as deeply in the superiority of the white race.

-"I asked her about that once," Dupont recalls, "and she said, 'I just don't believe Blacks should be treated the same as whites.'"
-Dupont, now a historian at Eastern Kentucky University, says the experience with her grandmother spurred her to focus her research on the racial views of southern white evangelicals.
-"I wanted to understand what seemed like a central riddle about the South," she says.
+"I asked her about that once," Dupont recalled, "and she said, 'I just don't believe Blacks should be treated the same as whites.' " Dupont, now a historian at Eastern Kentucky University, said the experience with her grandmother spurred her to focus her research on the racial views of Southern white evangelicals.
+"I wanted to understand what seemed like a central riddle about the South," she said.
 "The part of the country that was the most fervent about religious faith was also the one that practiced white supremacy most enthusiastically."
-It was the same question that bothered Alan Cross as a young pastor in Montgomery.
+It was the same question that bothered Cross as a young pastor in Montgomery.

 Slavery and the Bible

 At an earlier point in American history, some Christian theologians went so far as to argue that the enslavement of human beings was justifiable from a biblical point of view.
-James Henley Thornwell, a Harvard-educated scholar who committed huge sections of the Bible to memory, regularly defended slavery and promoted white supremacy from his pulpit at the First Presbyterian Church in Columbia, South Carolina, where he was the senior pastor in the years leading up to the Civil War.
+James Henley Thornwell, a Harvard-educated scholar who committed huge sections of the Bible to memory, regularly defended slavery and promoted white supremacy from his pulpit at the First Presbyterian Church in Columbia, S.C., where he was the senior pastor in the years leading up to the Civil War.

 "As long as that [African] race, in its comparative degradation, co-exists side by side with the white," Thornwell declared in a famous 1861 sermon, "bondage is its normal condition."
-Thornwell was himself a slave owner, and in his public pronouncements he told fellow Christians they need not feel guilty about enslaving other human beings.
+Thornwell was a slave owner, and in his public pronouncements he told fellow Christians they need not feel guilty about enslaving other human beings.

 "The relation of master and slave stands on the same foot with the other relations of life," Thornwell insisted.
 "In itself, it is not inconsistent with the will of God.
 It is not sinful."
-The Christian scriptures, Thornwell said, "not only fail to condemn; they as distinctly sanction slavery as any other social condition of man."
+The Christian Scriptures, Thornwell said, "not only fail to condemn; they as distinctly sanction slavery as any other social condition of man."

 Race